ajahne/blog/_drafts/2020-9-1-update-jekyll-ruby-gems.md

 ---

 # Ruby
-check my version of ruby?
+Check my version of Ruby
 ```sh
 ruby -v
 ```

-Install versions of ruby
-Use rvm install the latest version of ruby
+Install the latest version of Ruby (using RVM)
 ```sh
 rvm install ruby --latest
 ```

-to install a specific version
+To install a specific version of Ruby (using RVM)
 ```sh
 rvm install ruby-2.5.0
 ```